A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: A diffusion-based family of spatio-temporal stochastic processes

+It should be noted that it would be possible to give a more direct definition of the model \eqref{eq:spde_general_nonfractional} with fractional $\alpha_t$, but this would require more sophisticated mathematical tools, which is outside the scope of this work.
+The two representations make it clear that the model with $\alpha_e=0$ is a special case of the \citet{stein2005space} model family, with with $a_1=0$ and $\alpha_1=1$ in \eqref{eq:steinspde}, and that the model of \citet{jones1997models} is obtained by setting $\alpha_e=0$ and $\alpha_t=1$ in \eqref{eq:spde_general_nonfractional}.

-The use of $L$ on both sides of this equation is what causes the spatial marginalisation of the process to be Mat\' ern fields, as will be shown in Section 3.
-Equation \eqref{eq:sec2:nonfractional} can be generalised, while still preserving the required properties, to
+The use of the same spatial operator $L_s$ in the left hand side of \eqref{eq:spde_general} as in the precision operator on the right hand side is what causes the spatial marginalisation of the process to be Mat\'ern fields in the simplest case, as will be shown in Section~\ref{sec:properties}.
+The parameters $\alpha_t$, $\alpha_s$, and $\alpha_e$ determine the differential operator orders involved in the SPDE operator and therefore also the smoothness properties of the process, as shown in Section~\ref{sec:properties}.